The Happy Music Festival

 Choose Category

-Piano or Violin?
+Piano, Violin or Vocal?
 Classical or Pop?
 Solo or Duo or Ensemble?
-Sing & Play?
 You decide!
 Find out more about the criteria and eligibility of each category below.

 One Final Round, LIVE